 Finally, the opinion should identify criteria for the safety and safe use of MoM implants used in arthroplasty (joint surgery), paying special attention to design and patient groups.
 This should inform related medical decisions and identify needs for further research.

 SCENIHR concludes that all types of MoM hip arthroplasties release metals in any forms which, once in the body fluids and tissues, may lead to local and/or systemic adverse health effects.
-MoM implants with large diameters (large-head) show the highest incidence of local reactions; moreover, the subgroup of large-head MoM in total hip arthroplasty should be avoided on the basis of their high failure risk.
+MoM implants with large diameters (resurfacing and especially large-head) show the highest incidence of local reactions.

 Due to the higher health risk when compared with alternative implants, the application of MoM hip arthroplasty should carefully be considered on a case-by case basis.